CarmenGuidet/carmenguidet.github.io/pages/pages-root-folder/index.md

 # this work, you have to use › layout: frontpage
 #
 layout: frontpage
-title: "Home"
+title: "Inicio"
-description: "Welcome to my site"
+description: "Experimenta las telecomunicaciones"
 #
 # Use the call for action to show a button on the frontpage
 #